BritoAlv/LPMoogles/README.md

-An attempt to recreate Moogle C# version using Go language.
+An attempt to recreate Moogle in different programming languages.